ozeki-ai/demo/readme.md

 # TODO - NEXT PHASE

-  * don't let sam continue unless a playbook has been defined
+  * move strategy out of section and into store
+  * show strategy on lawyer dashboard if playbookCompleted (and prevent new playbook)
+  * show values on sales dashboard if contractGenerated (and prevent new contract)
-  * don't let colin continue unless a contract has been generated
+  * don't let colin continue unless contractGenerated
-  * show saved agreements
   * allow sales and lawyer to review approved/rejected agreement
   * indicate some kind of negotiation